 Partner with an agency that begins with understanding your processes, industry, competition, buyer personas, and journeys before implementing a new plan.
 Do they ask for a product demo or any other literature to get to know you better?
 Do they care about how you differentiate your offerings from your competitors?
 Do they know what objections you hear in sales calls?
 These are all good signs that your partner is thinking deeply about how to create a meaningful plan for you.

 Laying down a solid structure before building your inbound process is key to ensuring long-term growth.
-Work with an agency that works with this model.
+Work with the HubSpot Partner Agency that works with this model.

 6. How do you ensure our expectations are being met?